 How can we leverage virtual learning to expand access to CTAE in our state while replicating hand-on learning components?

 How can we partner with employers to review proposed and existing CTAE credentials to ensure they align with the needs of employers, and they prepare students for workplace success?

 How can employers help CTAE implement and enhance partnerships around pathways for regionally in-demand industries?

 Details of strategies to implement for each challenge, as well as background and barriers, were published in the Georgia CTAE Innovation Roadmap.

 This year, innovation of CTAE practices was a silver lining found while our world experienced the COVID-19 pandemic.
 Continuous innovation will ensure that CTAE continues to be a key part of Georgia’s talent development ecosystem.

 Barbara M. Wall, Ed.D.

-Director of Career, Technical, and Agricultural Education
+Deputy Superintendent, Career, Technical, and Agricultural Education